Chirag-ahir/SFC-Preparation/README.md

 How many duplicate rules we can create on object ?<br>
 You can use up to five active duplicate rules per object.

+What is field history tracking?<br>
+Field History Tracking is a feature that allows users to track changes to field values.
+It records the date and time of a change, the user who made the change, and the old and new values.
+-

 How many fields you can track of object using field history tracking?<br>
 20 fields per object (Retention period is 18 months)